Heongang of Silla

-Heongang of Silla (c.861–886) (r.
-875–886) was the 49th to rule the Korean kingdom of Silla.
+Heongang (c.861–886), personal name Kim Chŏng, was the 49th to rule the Koreanic kingdom Silla.

-According to the Samguk Sagi, he excelled at civil affairs.
+According to the Samguk sagi, he excelled at civil affairs.
 Heongang was the eldest son of King Gyeongmun; his mother was Queen Munui.
 He had no legitimate heir, but did leave a son (later King Hyogong) by Lady Uimyeong.

 In 879, Heongang was faced with the rebellion of a high official, his Ilgilchan Sin Hong.
+He is best remembered for the legends associated with him in the Samguk yusa, which claimed that a dancing dragon appeared before him and rewarded the king when he built a temple to pay homage to the dragon god.
 In 886, he sought to defuse domestic discontent with a decree of general forgiveness.

 Heongang was buried to the northeast of Borisa temple in Gyeongju.